paypal/paypal-ios/Guides/integration-guides/venmo-checkout.md

 This guide shows you how to accept a **Venmo payment** (One-Time Checkout) in your iOS app with PayPal Mobile SDK V3.0.0.
-Venmo checkout uses its own client, `VenmoClient`, and reuses the Universal Link and fallback scheme you registered in Install & Setup.
+Venmo checkout uses its own client, `VenmoClient`, and returns to your app via the same Universal Link domain you registered in Install & Setup.
 When the buyer taps your Venmo button, checkout opens the Venmo app if it is installed and the buyer is eligible; otherwise it falls back to an in-app browser automatically. **Venmo supports One-Time Checkout only** — vault flows are not supported for Venmo.

 > **Before you start:** complete [Install & Setup (iOS)](install-and-setup.md).